Mikej81/xc-venafi-integrator/README.md

 To run this application, you need to set the following environment variables:

+### Obtaining API Credentials from XC Console

+P12 file can be downloaded from XC console.

+* Log in to XC console
+* Click Account in upper right, and select settings.
+* Under Personal Management, Select My Credentials
+* Create credentials by click Add, and selecting type API certificate
+* Set Name, Password, and Expiration date.
+* Click Download.

 ### Venafi TLS Cloud Configs

 * VEN_API_URL: The URL to the Venafi API endpoint.